HMS-AgeVSSurvival/NHANES_preprocessing/README.md

 ```Python
 pip install -e .[dev]
 ```
 This stage has the goal to fusion the different files, given by the previous step, into one single file, representing a category.
 The way the categories are formed is shown in the google sheet [variable_categorizer](https://docs.google.com/spreadsheets/d/1wyfNAD_SgmIlKXK-2QFcBu7eH4xPJKbWe4PLOIIlriI/edit#gid=303839131).
 This google sheet reports the name of the variables with their description and the category they have been assigned to, along with other information.
+Among them, you have the correlations between the variables and the age of the participants.

 ## [III Cleaning](./cleaning)
 [Code in Python]\
 This stage cleans the files obtained in the previous step by removing the nans.
 After removing the nans, the columns with a null standard deviation are removed.
-Create the age of the participants for *demographics*.
-Create a variable called __survival_type__ for *mortality* that tells the cause of death (cvd, cancer, other or alive).
+It also creates the age of the participants for *demographics*.
+Finally, it creates a variable called __survival_type__ for *mortality* that tells the cause of death (cvd, cancer, other).

 ## [IV Casting](./casting)